Corebridge Financial Inc. (CRBG) Shares Soar Above 1-Year High

-The stock of Corebridge Financial Inc. (NYSE: CRBG) has increased by 1.53 when compared to last closing price of 16.98.Despite this, the company has seen a gain of 1.77% in its stock price over the last five trading days.
+The stock of Corebridge Financial Inc. (NYSE: CRBG) has increased by 2.59 when compared to last closing price of 16.62.Despite this, the company has seen a gain of 0.41% in its stock price over the last five trading days.

 Is It Worth Investing in Corebridge Financial Inc. (NYSE: CRBG) Right Now?